Phonics and Reading Scheme

 At Claygate, we follow the Cliff Moon colour-coded reading scheme in the EYFS and Key Stage 1.
 For more information, please click below:

-Please see below for the phonics presentations we gave to parents of pupils in EYFS and KS1 this term:
+Please see the year group pages for the phonics presentations we gave to parents of pupils in EYFS and KS1 this term:

 Reception and Year 1 Phonics

 At Claygate we follow the order of sounds as set out in the Read Write Inc phonics scheme.
 This gives Early Years practitioners and teachers a powerful phonics teaching tool to ensure that young children are well-placed to read and spell words with fluency and confidence by the time that reach the end of Key Stage One.
 This is an entitlement we want to achieve for every child.
 In Read Write Inc phonics the individual sounds are called ‘speed sounds’ – because we children to learn to read them effortlessly.
 Set 1 sounds are the initial letter sounds.
 They are taught in the following order:

 m, a, s, d, t, i, n, p, g, o, c, k, u, b, f, e, l, h, sh, r, j, v, y, w, th, z, ch, qu, x, ng, nk

 There are 12 Set 2 ‘speed sounds’ that are made up of two or three letters which represent just one sound, e.g. ay as in play, ee as in tree and igh as in high.
 When children learn their Set 2 sounds they will learn:

 · the letters that represent a speed sound e.g. ay

 · a simple picture prompt linked to the ‘speed sound’ and a short phrase to say e.g. may I play

 By the end of Year 1 children should: